swmannepalli/Azure-Data-Factory-CI-CD/modules/module03.md

 + For Azure Resource Manager Connection, select Select the Azure Resource Manager service connection having access to the selected deployment scope.
 This is the service connection created as part of [Azure DevOps pre-requisite](https://github.com/swmannepalli/Azure-Data-Factory-CI-CD/blob/26e36eed3a0bdd61134eb572d60363277cec70e4/Files/AzureDevOps/DevOps-Prerequisites.md)
-+ Once the authoriztion is complete, select the Subscription, Resource group and Location of Dev Data Factory.
++ Select the Subscription, Resource group and Location of Dev Data Factory.
 + For Template, browse and select ARMTemplateForFactory file.
 + For Template parameters, browse and select ARMTemplateParametersForFactory file.